leandro-deveikis/minesweeper-API/README.md

 ### Items that can be improved
 * Logs, metrics, monitory mechanisms.
 * Exception and error handling can be improved.
+* Dates formatting.
 * Testing: Improve coverage.
 * Concurrency: lock mechanism should be implemented to avoid concurrency problems.
 Could be implemented at Service level, locking by game.
 * Production instances: At this moment there is only 1 instance for the app and 1 instance for the database.
 To ensure high-availability, this should be increase according to the expected throughput.